Style & Citation Guides and Models

 CSE (Council of Science Editors) style is sometimes used in biology courses.

-The Bedford-St. Martin’s Guide has helpful Overview of CSE Documentation Systems.
+The University of Wisconsin-Madison has helpful Overview of CSE Documentation Systems.